-The behavior engine is the autonomous part of the software architecture.
+The behaviour engine is the autonomous part of the software architecture.
 This module makes it possible to program actions and series of actions with infinite layers of encapsulation.
-However, for the sake of simplicity and maintainability, the maximum scope of encapsulation is a Robosub mission.
+However, for the sake of simplicity and maintainability, maximum scope the of encapsulation is a Robosub mission.
 This module is the manager of the main subsystems.
-Therefore, it takes decisions to use actuators depending on complexe sensor input (like the detection results of the vision node).
-This module is based on FlexBE behavior engine and allows easy graphical programming for everyone, even if they have no experience in code.
-This characteristic of the design decision is the the core of the simplicity competition strategy.
-Most of the software modules were made with the idea of cleanly and rapidly modifying autonomous behaviors without coding knowledge.
+Therefore, it takes decisions to use actuators depending on complex sensor input (like the detection results of the vision node).
+This module is based on FlexBE behaviour engines and allows easy graphical programming for everyone, even if they have no experience in code.
+This characteristic of the design decision is the core of the simplicity competition strategy.
+Most of the software modules were made with the idea of cleanly and rapidly modifying autonomous behaviours without coding knowledge.

-The AUSQTR dashboard module is an interactive front end designed to have real time feedback of what the software is doing when the AUV is executing missions.
-It also allows to directly interact with the submarine, like changing runtime configuration of the control system or current behavior.
+The AUSQTR dashboard module is an interactive front end designed to have real-time feedback of what the software is doing when the AUV is executing missions.
+It also allows to directly interact with the submarine, like changing runtime configuration of the control system or current behaviour.